Body Dysmorphia And Its Relationship With Eating Disorders

 - Attempt to camouflage the perceived defect with heavy make-up

 People with BDD may also attempt ‘DIY surgeries’ such as flattening the nose with tape or reshaping it by placing tissue paper inside, and many go on to seek cosmetic surgery .

 Why Getting Surgery Doesn’t Work

 When surgery goes ahead, it is frequently perceived to be unsuccessful, while in cases where satisfaction is achieved, 50% of people with BDD have been shown to develop a preoccupation with a previously unaffected body part .
-People with BDD are at a high risk for depression and suicide and have been shown to have a greater degree of distress than people with depression, diabetes, or bipolar disorder .
+People with BDD are at high risk for depression and suicide and have been shown to have a greater degree of distress than people with depression, diabetes, or bipolar disorder .

 They tend to avoid social situations because they do not want others to see and judge them, and because their perceived defect causes them to be afraid of dating or intimacy .